Life is crazy; work doesn’t have to be.

-Do you work with a drama addict?
-Are you desperate to stop the drama and focus on real work?
+Are you tired of dealing with workplace drama?
+Are you desperate to stop the tantrums, gossip, rumors, and other antics and focus on making a deeper impact work?

-Maybe you have a boss who thrives on adrenalin-fueled fire drills, loves to shout “stop everything and get everyone in here now!” and who refuses to do the planning necessary to avoid the drama.
+Maybe you have a micromanager boss who thrives on adrenalin-fueled fire drills, and loves to shout “stop everything and get everyone in here now!”
+And yet, refuses to do the planning necessary to avoid workplace drama.

-Or perhaps it’s your team member who is always in your office, taking up time, worried about how something isn’t working, the latest mistake by a colleague, and who blows every problem out of proportion.
+Or perhaps it’s your co-worker who is always in your cube taking up time, worried about how something isn’t working, the latest mistake by a colleague, and who blows every problem out of proportion.

-Drama eats your productivity.
-It consumes your emotional energy and wastes valuable decision-making energy.
+Workplace drama eats your productivity, consumes your emotional energy, and wastes valuable decision-making energy.
 But when you’re leading people, there will always be some level of drama.
 It takes many forms, but even the most mellow accountants and engineers can encounter drama.

 Effective leaders master the ability to de-escalate drama and redirect people to productive activity.
-These seven steps are your ultimate guide to stop the drama, build healthy relationships, and achieve breakthrough results.
+These seven steps are your ultimate guide to stopping nonsense, building healthy relationships, and achieving breakthrough results.